 If all of this makes you Super Internet Mad™, consider that the sum total of this policy is basic rules for not being a douchebag to people you have never met.
 If it still bothers you, maybe you should go start your own internet elsewhere.
 We’d like to keep this one nice.

 Thanks for your understanding.
-The vast vast majority of the Blondihacks readership are delightful, insightful, curious, interesting people.
-Let’s all band together and keep the outliers from ruining things for the rest of us.
+The vast, vast majority of the Blondihacks fans are delightful, insightful, curious, interesting people.
+Let’s all band together in our shared love of mechanical/electronic things and keep the outliers from ruining things for the rest of us.